Realistic Unsupervised CLIP Fine-tuning with Universal Entropy Optimization: Introduction

 We propose to address the challenges by presenting a parameter-efficient approach termed Universal Entropy Optimization (UEO).
-UEO aims to minimize the information entropy of non-OOD samples while simultaneously maximizing the entropy of OOD samples.
-Since we do not know which samples are OOD, UEO readily utilizes the confidence of unlabeled data in VLMs as sample-level weight.
+UEO aims to minimize non-OOD samples' information entropy while maximizing the OOD samples' entropy.
+Since we do not know which samples are OOD, UEO readily utilizes the confidence of unlabeled data in CLIP as sample-level weight.
 To avoid the potential risks associated with OOD sample exposure through entropy maximization, UEO employs a reverse weighting strategy to aggregate the predictions first, before subsequently maximizing the marginal entropy.
-Besides, UEO takes into account the optimization of channel-wise affine transformations in the image encoder of CLIP, in addition to the textual prompts, to ensure parameter efficiency.
+Besides, UEO takes into account the optimization of channel-wise affine transformations in the image encoder of CLIP, in addition to the textual prompt, to ensure parameter efficiency.
 Overall, UEO is remarkably simple, requiring alterations to only a few lines of code.
 Our contributions are summarized as follows: (1).
-We introduce a new unsupervised fine-tuning setup with VLMs that requires minimal prior knowledge of the label space for unlabeled data.
+We introduce a new unsupervised fine-tuning setup with CLIP that requires minimal prior knowledge of the label space for unlabeled data.
 (2).
-Alongside achieving enhanced generalization performance, we simultaneously investigate the efficacy of fine-tuning VLMs for OOD detection.
+The proposed UEO devises a new parameter-efficient strategy and elegantly incorporates the sample-level confidence during entropy optimization.
 (3).
-We propose a new parameter-efficient approach, UEO, which elegantly incorporates the sample-level confidence during entropy optimization for unlabeled data in the wild.
-(4).
-Through extensive empirical analysis, we demonstrate that UEO consistently outperforms existing methods across 15 diverse downstream domains.
+Extensive experiments demonstrate that UEO surpasses existing unsupervised methods in improving both generalization and OOD detection performance.